harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 3. In your  account, go to **App registrations**.
 Click **Certificates and Secrets**.
 4. Select **New Client Secret**.
 5. Add a description and click **Add**.
-6. Make sure to copy this secret and save it as an encrypted text secret.
+6. You must copy this secret and save it as an encrypted text secret.
 For detailed steps to create an encrypted text in Harness, go to [Use Encrypted text Secrets](../secrets/add-use-text-secrets).
 7. Select the above secret reference in the **Client Secret** field in your Harness account.

 When the user authenticating SAML is part of more than 150 groups in Microsoft Entra ID, you must set `User.Read.All` access for the application if you want to configure the optional **Client ID** and **Client Secret**.
 For more information on Azure application permissions, go to [Application permissions](https://learn.microsoft.com/en-us/graph/permissions-reference#application-permissions-93) in the Azure documentation.